daliaahmed257/Plan-Voyage/README.md

 ### **_Description_**

-Plan Voyage is a Full Stack App that helps you organize your upcoming vacations.
+Journey Plan is a Full Stack App that helps you organize your upcoming vacations.
 Explore destinations or add an itinerary to your planned desitination

 ***